rm-gupta/skillSprint1/ReadMe.md

 ### Regina Zhou (25%)
 - Designed the Launch Screen
+- Generated 5 skills and added to Firestore database
-- Created the Home Screen that navigates to the Profile Screen, Upload Video Screen, and Home Screen
+- Created the Home Screen that navigates to the Profile Screen, Upload Video Screen, and Skill Details Screen
-- Developed the Skill Details Screen that displays detailed content of the daily skill
+- Developed the Skill Details Screen that displays details of skill and allows users to upload video

 ### Ritu Gupta (25%)
 - Created the Profile Screen